slerman12/Help-me/4-Faith.md

 #

-*In the email after Chenliang's reply in which he CC'd: "Scott, Michael" <scott@cs.rochester.edu>, "Clark, Robin" <robin.clark@rochester.edu> (without my permission) and I explicitly wrote in my email "am preferring to keep this private.", the PhD program coordinator replied:*
+*In the email after Chenliang's reply in which he CC'd: "Scott, Michael" <scott@cs.rochester.edu>, "Clark, Robin" <robin.clark@rochester.edu> (without my permission) and I explicitly wrote in my email "am preferring to keep this private.", **the PhD program coordinator replied**:*

 #